IsaHu-dev/Calorie-Mind/README.md

   - Track your weekly progress by calculating the total calories, protein, and fat consumed over the last seven days.

   - The gspread library retrieves the last 7 entries from Google Sheet for a weekly data analysis.
 Each entry is recorded with a timestamp, which is used to identify and access the relevant data from the "Week Total" sheet.
 This functionality enables the accurate calculation of the weekly totals, providing a clear overview of weekly progress.

+  -  Weekly totals are displayed on the console.

   -  Weekly totals are logged into the designated Google worksheet: Week Total.